mdozmorov/BIOS567.2017/presentations/16_final_project.md

 2. Explore the NCBI Gene Expression Omnibus (GEO) database, <http://www.ncbi.nlm.nih.gov/geo/> for the presence of such datasets - chances are you will find a microarray dataset for your condition of interest;
 3. Read the paper accompanying the dataset, and aim to re-create the described results.

 Your project report should be written in R/Markdown format, and compiled as an HTML document.
 Follow the IMRaD format, <http://sokogskriv.no/en/writing/structure/the-imrad-format/>, when describing your project and results.
-The text content should be limited to 1,000 words, references and results output not counted towards word limit.
+The text content should be limited to no more than 3,000 words, references and results output not counted towards word limit.
 Address the following points:

 1. A simple and clear description of the dataset you will be using and the research question you are addressing.
 This should be written in the form of an **Introduction/Background** section(s).